-Open Instagram and all you need to do is search for #turmericmilk.
+Instagram is trending with #turmericmilk.
 Ubtans, soaps, masks, buffing grains – you will find enough and more highlighting the humble spice.
-But let’s be honest, turmeric was never new to skincare, at least not in India.
+But, turmeric was never new to skincare, at least not in India.
 We’ve had it as part of our skincare forever, its antioxidant, anti-inflammatory, and antibacterial benefits being spoken about by mothers and grandmother forever.
-It helps to reduce the appearance of scars, while making sure your skin is bright and radiant.
+It helps to reduce the appearance of scars while making sure your skin is bright and radiant.

-“Turmeric has been used since many centuries in skincare due to its great healing and anti- bacterial properties.
-It also helps to fight bacteria that causes acne.
-It is also known to help prevent excessive dryness, and relieve redness that occurs due to irritation and inflammation,” says Dr Batul Patel, medical director, and dermatologist, The Bombay Skin Clinic.
+“Turmeric has been used for many centuries in skincare due to its great healing and anti-bacterial properties.
+It also helps to fight bacteria that cause acne.
+It is also known to help prevent excessive dryness and relieve redness that occurs due to irritation and inflammation,” says Dr Batul Patel, medical director, and dermatologist, The Bombay Skin Clinic.

 Now the west has discovered the ingredient in a big way too.
 “Curcumin is great for boosting the skin’s immunity as well as brightening and addressing pigmentation, so I think it’s very much something that may be a ‘trend’ in the west.
-But for Indians, it’s our mainstay,” adds Dr Aneesh Sheth of Dr. Sheths; the brand recently launched their newest star product, the Haldi and Hyaluronic Overnight Sleeping Mask (Rs 850) that features turmeric oil.
+But for Indians, it’s our mainstay,” adds Dr Aneesh Sheth of Dr Sheths; the brand recently launched their newest star product, the Haldi and Hyaluronic Overnight Sleeping Mask (Rs 850) that features turmeric oil.
 One can also use pure turmeric – Shesha Beauty, a homegrown label from Kerala has two kinds of haldi powders to try, the usual potent Kasturi Manjal and the white Kasturi Manjal.
 And both work beautifully on DIY face Packs.

 “The active ingredient in turmeric is curcumin, which, as many know, has antiseptic, anti-allergic, antiaging, and healing properties.
 You can also ingest turmeric to boost your immune system,” explains Dr Rinky Kapoor, consultant dermatologist, cosmetic dermatologist, and dermato-surgeon, The Esthetic Clinics.
 But are there any side effects?
 “There will be a little dryness and yellow tinge on the skin which can easily be taken care of with aloe and toner.
 Use it in powder form or as an essential oil, or simply steep some turmeric in water and use it with other facial masks and peels,” advises Kapoor.